Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 - As there were more 1mm foam-tape included I also added it to the inside of the doors which made a real impact.

 - When installing the Fly-ADXL345-USB (Mellow Fly used for imput shaping) I had some issues, first with getting the board into BOOTSEL mode and late when flashing.
-The issue was a typo from my side, please don't forget `/dev/serial/by-id/` in this command
+The first issue I have no idea of how it happened.
+I did the same thing about 50 times and all of a sudden it worked.
+The second issue was a typo from my side, please don't forget `/dev/serial/by-id/` in this command
 ```bash
 make KCONFIG_CONFIG=config.adxl345 flash FLASH_DEVICE=/dev/serial/by-id/usb-katapult_rp2040_E662549553812C2B-if00
 ```